 - Femoral anteversion: This is when the thigh bone (femur) becomes twisted.
 It’s usually only apparent when the child reaches 4 or 5 years.
 The bone will usually straighten on its own without any intervention, but if your child reaches the age of 9 or 10 and they are in pain or tripping constantly you might want to consider surgery.

 Although in-toeing doesn’t pose any huge potential threats it’s still a good idea to get your child looked at to get a correct diagnosis and to hear information about what is causing their in-toeing.
-Call Dr. Peyman Elison and Dr. Viedra Elison at (623) 584-5556 to schedule an appointment at Fixing Feet Institute in Surprise, AZ.
+Call Dr. Peyman Elison and Dr. Viedra Elison at (623) 584-5556 or fill out our online form to request your appointment with our expert doctors.